Community Events and Programs

 Parents of children with autism face a unique set of challenges.
 The opportunity to connect with other families who have been through similar experiences can be a valuable form of support.
-Parents are welcome to attend monthly Parent Support Group meetings which are held the second Monday's of the month from 7pm-8:30pm (September through June) and are now virtual (until further notice) due to COVID-19.
+Parents are welcome to attend the free monthly Parent Support Group meetings which are held the second Monday's of the month from 7pm-8:30pm (September through June) and are now virtual (until further notice) due to COVID-19.
 Please email us to be added to the our monthly email with the zoom information.

 Parent/Child Education & Training Program